How to cold brew tea

 The second question you may have if you have never cold brewed tea before is can any tea be cold brewed and which type of tea is best?
 The good news is, almost all teas will be great for cold brewing.

-READ ALSO How to Make Iced Pink Tea
+READ ALSO How to Make Tea Ice Cubes - Step by Step Guide

 The best types for cold brewing are green, white, oolong and black teas, but you can cold brew tisanes too.
 Red and green rooibos, mint, chamomile and fruit teas can all be prepared using this method.
 However, you will need different brewing time for different tea.